misikir21/mama/README.md

-# Todo-list
+# math-magic-list
-This is a simple math magic application built with JavaScript, HTML, and CSS.
-It allows users to create a list of tasks with a description, completion status, and index.
+This simple math magic application is built with JavaScript, HTML, and CSS.
+It allows users to create to do the basic math operations of addition, subtraction, division and multiplication.

 # 📗 Table of Contents